 The meta-analysis indicated that Hepatitis B (HBV) caused 10.9% of reported STIs in the MENA region, being responsible for an estimated 2,600,000 reported cases.
 This is a much larger proportion than in other parts of the world.

 The analysis also highlighted how HBV varied across screening, clinical, and high-risk populations.
 The highest prevalence of HBV was observed in clinical groups (10%), much more than high-risk populations (3%) and screening populations (1%).
 Prevalence of HBV also varied significantly between countries, with some countries having a much higher prevalence than others.
+This is because the spread of HBV, although often sexually transmitted, can be due to poor living conditions and therefore affects socio-economic groups differently.

 It was also observed that HBV was prevalent among patients with Hepatitis C and HIV/AIDS, highlighting the complex interplay between HBV and other comorbidities.